PRF Research Grants

 Modifications to Status of Grant

-If the faculty recipient of a PRF Research Grant leaves Purdue University, after the grant has been awarded, Shelley Burton, in the EVPRP, must be notified in writing (email is acceptable) email@example.com.
+If the faculty recipient of a PRF Research Grant leaves Purdue University, after the grant has been awarded, the EVPRP Business Office must be notified in writing (email is acceptable) email@example.com.

 The salary for the half-time appointment on the PRF Research Grant will vary from year to year.
 A department may supplement the salary of a PRF Research Assistant with the following: